 If you're not sure whether the lunar birthday was a leap month or not, ask the family member directly.
 Most older Chinese family records use the lunar calendar, and only a few years between 1900 and 2100 actually have a leap month — leaving the leap-month checkbox off is the right answer for >90% of cases.

-Step 3 — Subscribe in Apple Calendar (macOS)
+Step 3 — Subscribe on iPhone

 - Open Apple Calendar on your Mac.